edgar-treischl/Hugo/content/project/edgar/index.md

 ---
-title: EdgarGTP
+title: EdgarGPT
 image:
   caption: ''
   focal_point: Smart

-summary: "Ask EdgarGTP a question.
-He knows some facts about me based on my website, my CV, and other projects."
+summary: "Ask EdgarGPT a question.
+The AI chat bot is supposed to know facts about me based on my website, my CV, and other projects."

-date: "2021-06-11T00:00:00Z"
+date: "2023-01-01"

 categories: ["Python"]